skip to main content

 Undergraduate Education

-Undergraduate EAS students can pursue one of the following six options (majors): applied physics, applied and computational mathematics, computer science, electrical engineering, engineering and applied science, mechanical engineering.
+Undergraduate EAS students can pursue one of the following options (majors): applied physics, applied and computational mathematics, computer science, electrical engineering, engineering and applied science, materials science, mechanical engineering.
 We also offer the following minors: aerospace, control and dynamical systems, computer science, information and data sciences, environmental science and engineering.
 Students also have access to a variety of elective courses that allow them to develop and explore special interests in a broad array of scientific and engineering fields.

 The EAS undergraduate programs are designed to provide our students with a thorough training in the chosen discipline, and whenever possible, to integrate these studies with the core curriculum courses in mathematics, physics, chemistry, and biology that all students take during their first years at Caltech.